-- 1. Prepare the Salt roster for the call

-- a.
-Create remote port forwarding option if the contact method is ssh-push-tunnel

-- b.
-Compute the ProxyCommand if the client is connected through a proxy

-- c.
-Create Roster content

-- 2. Create a temporary roster file

-- 3. Execute a synchronous Salt-Ssh call using the API

-- 4. Remove the temporary roster file
+- 1. Set roster parameter to uyuni for registered clients or prepare the Salt roster on bootstrapping for the call - a.
+Create remote port forwarding option if the contact method is SSh-push-tunnel - b.
+Compute the ProxyCommand if the client is connected through a proxy - c.
+Create Roster content - 2.
+Create a temporary roster file (only in case of bootstrapping new client) - 3.
+Execute a synchronous Salt-SSh call using the API - 4.
+Remove the temporary roster file (only in case of bootstrapping new client)